floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 It's a bit like pulling the founding fathers into the present and then being like "Oh yeah, these guys owned slaves."
 It's a great reminder of the way we romanticize history and how little you can know a culture just by studying it and not experiencing it.
 A really great tidbit of this series.

+## The Ending

+As a I said before, the ending of Mass Effect 3 explains a lot of the different plot lines.
+Cerberus' descent into madness is explained, the necessity of stocking up "war assets" makes sense, the Crucible and its role/origin is explained.

+For all the controversy surrounding the ending, it's... fine?
+I didn't think it was all that different from the other games' endings.
+I enjoyed the alien, synthetic mind trying to grapple with the idea of a chaos in the universe.
+It reminded me of Asmiov's [The Last Question](https://en.wikipedia.org/wiki/The_Last_Question) and fit with some other themes the game touched on.

+Is your main character dying a cliche?
+Sure, but again...

+## This Series Has Never Been About the Plot